AndreKelling/yak/README.md

 # Yak with Demo Base

 Forked the yak redaxo setup for a SCSS workflow.
-Based on the [demo_base](https://github.com/FriendsOfREDAXO/demo_base) AddOn.
+Based on the [demo_base](https://github.com/FriendsOfREDAXO/demo_base) AddOn (Version 2.6.5).
 Find in depth setup and deploy tool information on [yak base repo](https://github.com/yakamara/yak) readme.

 ## Motivation